JamesNMartin/JamesNMartin/README.md

 - 🌐 I'm on Twitter https://twitter.com/JamesNMartin
 - 🌐 I'm on Mastodon <a rel="me" href="https://mastodon.social/@JamesNMartin">https://mastodon.social/@JamesNMartin</a>
 - 🌐 I'm on LinkedIn https://www.linkedin.com/in/james-martin-0610731a4/
-- ⚡ Fun fact: I drove the Seattle Monorail!
+- ⚡ Fun fact: I've driven the Seattle Monorail!

 <!---
 JamesNMartin/JamesNMartin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.